Scaling Qubit Readout with Hardware Efficient Machine Learning Architectures: Introduction

 \ours~is also more conducive for enabling faster readout.
 Readout is the slowest operation on superconducting quantum processors used today~\cite{ibm_systems, weber, Heinsoo2018}.
 Long readout durations increase the error rate due to qubit relaxations, making finding the shortest readout duration essential for high accuracies~\cite{gambetta2007protocols}.
 Furthermore, the readout duration is a crucial aspect of the cycle time in quantum error correction~\cite{versluis2017scalable}, which implies that reducing readout durations also benefits long-term applications.
 For NISQ applications, using mid-circuit measurements in applications like Quantum Phase Estimation~\cite{Crcoles2021} also presents opportunities for lower readout durations to have a positive impact.
 In the baseline design, the entire readout time trace is used to train an FNN; thus, the architecture depends on the readout duration (1$\mu$s for the baseline).
 Any reduction in the readout duration results in a need to retrain the FNN with the new readout duration, making it challenging to support shorter readout durations adaptively.
 On the other hand, we propose a method to reduce the readout duration for (1) all qubits and (2) for specific qubits without requiring additional training. \ours~can be trained using data corresponding to the entire readout duration (1$\mu$s), while shorter readout durations can be used during inference.
 This is possible because using MFs makes the neural network agnostic to the actual readout duration.
-As shown in Figure~\ref{fig:fig1}(c), \ours~can achieve a cumulative accuracy close to the maximum much faster than the baseline without requiring additional training.
 We find that the readout duration for every qubit can be reduced by 25\% and still have a better overall performance than the baseline.